Our Review Process

 Choosing the Right Home Warranty for You

-When reviewing the top home warranty companies, we researched nearly two dozen companies and their offerings.
 We rated each company based on a variety of factors that we consider the most important to prospective home warranty purchasers.
-These include the company’s offerings, its time in business, its ease of use, reputation for customer satisfaction, coverage availability, and pricing.
+These include the plan costs, coverage and support, transparency, and customizability.

 To see which companies ranked the best in our reviews, be sure to check out our list of the best home warranty companies.